joewils/lamernews/README.md

-Fork - SQLite Migration
+Lamer News - SQLite Edition
 ===

-This fork has been migrated from Redis to SQLite, supporting SQLite 3.x, jQuery 3.7 and Ruby 2.7.3+
+**This version has been migrated from Redis to SQLite, I wanted a non-trivial task to test and develop my "vibe" coding skills using GitHub Copilot and Claude Sonnet 4.

-**🎉 MIGRATION COMPLETED**: This version uses SQLite instead of Redis as the database, providing improved data integrity, simplified deployment, and ACID compliance while maintaining all original functionality.
+**Technology Stack:**
+- **Backend:** Ruby 3.2.3+ with Sinatra web framework
+- **Database:** SQLite 3.x with full relational schema
+- **Frontend:** jQuery 3.7.0 with responsive CSS
+- **Security:** BCrypt password hashing, CSRF protection
+- **Email:** Mail gem for notifications

 About
 ===

-Lamer news is an implementation of a Reddit / Hacker News style news web site written using Ruby, Sinatra, SQLite and jQuery.
+Lamer News is an implementation of a Reddit / Hacker News style news web site written using Ruby, Sinatra, SQLite and jQuery.

 The goal is to have a system that is very simple to understand and modify and